PicusZeus/modern-greek-inflexion/README.md

 ## Change Log

+ * 0.7.3-beta Verbs are now forced to create passive paratatikos if there is passive present.
- * 0.7.3g-alpha Fixed bug which prevented participle to decline properly, added athematic participle for bainw.
+ * 0.7.3-alpha Fixed bug which prevented participle to decline properly, added athematic participle for bainw.
  * 0.7.2   Fixed bugs that prevented some verbs from creating present passive forms, also verbs of type 'ίσταμαι' now provide all the possible forms together with pass aor participle (stas, stasa, stan).
  * 0.7.1-beta   Redesigned and much improved verb module.
 More accurate but also more eager to reproduce participles.
  * 0.6.15  Redesigned working with prefixes when creating basic verb forms.